-Tempting as it is to load up on berries and stone fruits whenever you come into Sprouts, you've probably experienced the downside of that happy harvest, too.
+As tempting as it is to load up on berries and stone fruits whenever you come into Sprouts, you’ve probably experienced the downside of that happy harvest as well.
 Peaches sometimes sit too long on your kitchen counter, and apples will slip to the back of the produce bin in your fridge.
-And then what you have on your hands is little more than a swarm of fruit flies and some colorful compost.
+Then what you have on your hands is little more than a swarm of fruit flies and some colorful compost.

 Most of us buy fruit that is nearing peak ripeness, but not quite there.
 And then, inevitably, we miss the magical moment at home and end up with some fruit that is way too ripe.
 Darn the luck.
-You don't want to use overripe fruit to make jam, because it has already lost some of its pectin, its binding sugar.
-But you also don't want to just throw it out.
-Here are some tips for what to do when your fruit's gone too far.
+You don’t want to use overripe fruit to make jam, because it has already lost some of its pectin—its binding sugar.
+You also don’t want to just throw it out.
+Here are some tips for what to do when your fruit’s gone too far.